orestdrag/translate5-tm-service-source/README.md

-### This branch reflects the progress of work on building working version of OtmMemoryService on Ubuntu OS.
+### This branch reflects the progress of work of building OtmMemoryService on Ubuntu OS.
 Description below specifies the details.

 **Prerequisites**